Browse our products by application OR simply search for a product by name:

 3. Mechanical Handling

 • Mixing: Low-shear mixing is essential to prevent rupture of the microcapsules.
-High-shear mixing, ball, or bead milling must be avoided.
+High-shear mixing, ball, or bead milling must be avoided, since rupturing the melamine-formaldehyde (or similar) shell releases and disperses the dye-developer-solvent core, permanently destroying the colour-change effect rather than simply reducing colour strength.

 4. Substrate and Colour Strength